eloff/sqldefender/hugo-sqldefender/content/faq/index.md

         is exacerbated by the current trend of massive cloud companies monetizing open-source products by providing them as a service without contributing back.
 There are a few projects like Linux that are notable exceptions, but by and large they’re the exceptions to the rule.
 For every one success there are tens of thousands of projects that languish neglected in obscurity because the creators can’t quit their day job.
-The popularity of open-source licenses has deprived the software ecosystem of better maintained and higher quality software and we're all poorer for it.
+The difficulty in monetizing open-source has deprived the software ecosystem of better maintained and higher quality software and we're all poorer for it.
 However, we're still comitted to the freedom at the core of the open-source philosophy.
-Freedom to modify our software to better suit your goals, freedom to use our software in non-commercial projects, and a generous free tier for bootstrapped startups to get started without breaking the bank.
+Our license allows the same freedoms as a permissive open-source license, except you need a paid license based on your query volume, and you can't sublicense or offer it directly as a service without permission.

+        #### What about the (A)GPL?

+        It's a radioactive license to large organizations, that makes it a non-starter."
     - question: Why not use Postgres RLS?
       answer: "The most common reaction lot of engineers hearing about SQL Defender is “why not just use row-level security (RLS) in PostgreSQL?”
 It’s a fair question, and we initially considered RLS very seriously for this task, but decided upon further examination that it wasn’t a good fit.
 So SQL Defender was born.
 The reasoning would make a better blog post than a faq entry, but here's a summary of the argument.